 Types of Income Subject to Tax

-- Property income (rental income from properties held within the trust)
+- Property income — rental income from residential or commercial properties held within the trust

 How Income is Assessed

-The assessment of trust income involves calculating the total income from all sources and then applying the relevant tax rules.
-For instance:
+The assessment of trust income involves calculating the total income from all sources and then applying the relevant rules for the trust type.
+In practice:

 Tax Rates for Trust Income

-The tax rates applicable to trust income vary depending on the type of income and the trust’s status.
-For example:
+The tax rates applicable to trust income depend on the trust type and the nature of the income.
+For discretionary and accumulation trusts:

 Taxation Process for Trust Income

-The taxation process for trust income involves several key steps that trustees need to be aware of to ensure compliance with HMRC regulations.
-Trustees are responsible for filing a Trust and Estate Tax Return (SA900) with HMRC, which includes reporting the income generated by the trust.
+The taxation process for trust income follows a clear annual cycle — but the detail matters.
+Trustees are responsible for completing and filing a Trust and Estate Tax Return (SA900) with HMRC, covering all income generated by the trust during the tax year (6 April to 5 April).

 When and How to Report Income

-For more information on the responsibilities of trustees, you can visit the GOV.UK website, which provides detailed guidance on trustees’ tax responsibilities.
+For full details on trustees’ tax responsibilities, you can visit the GOV.UK website, which provides step-by-step guidance on what to report and how.

 Deadlines for Submission